TheFurryGamer2016/blog/_posts/2021-06-10-Inclusivity-pride-flags.md

 ### Cyan for Identity ###
 {:.chevron-header.cyan}

 Within each of us is a sense of one's own identity.
-Whether powerful and strong and specific, or subtle and weak and nebulous, or something else entirely, our sense of identity is what drives us to join the GSM community in the first place.
-For many, this comes to the point that one's membership in the GSM community becomes a piece of their identity, itself.
+Whether powerful and strong and specific, or subtle and weak and nebulous, or something else entirely, our sense of identity is what drives us to join the GRSM community in the first place.
+For many, this comes to the point that one's membership in the GRSM community becomes a piece of their identity, itself.

 ### Indigo for Birth ###